Creating payments

 The response includes subtotalCents, taxCents, amountCents, currency, and per-line taxAmountCents.
 If you omit customerAddress, no tax is computed and amountCents == subtotalCents.

-When the user clicks "Pay," call createPayment with the same payload (optionally augmented with a description and metadata).
-Payments are scoped to a specific user, so the userId in the URL must match the user being charged.
+When the user clicks "Pay," call createPayment with the same payload, optionally adding a description and metadata.
+Payments are scoped to a specific user, so the userId in the URL must match the user you charge.

 typescript